ElliottLandsborough/codeigniter-login/README.md

  - secure login
  - email validation
  - minor fixes
+ - minify html - line 18 of hools/compress.php
+ - minify js if need be - plugin installed

 todo:
  - permissions per post e.g only friends can see this, private for me, anyone but friends can see this